sullis/hbc-tech-blog/docs/contributing.md

 - `date`: String, YYYY-MM-DD format
 - `categories`: Yaml list, Must be one of the following [categories](./contributing.md#predefined-categories).
 - `tags`: Yaml list
-- `image:
-   feature:` Yaml string. image path or url
+- `feature-image:` Yaml string. image path or url

 ### Post Categories & Tags
 Categories are used for navigation, ideally should be a short list.
 They also provide a quick overview to the content found on our blog.
 Limit your post category to one from the list below.
 Use tags for additional topic refinement.
 If you feel like your post can't be filed under one of these, we can create a new one.

 Tags are a free-form list.
 They're not used for navigation currently, but are parsed through the site search.
 These may become links in a future update.